 A Non-Agricultural Producer is one practicing the culinary art of creating the product offered for sale.
 This process includes changing the form, flavor, and/or the substance of raw products using as many local and market products as available to make that change.

 An Artisan Producer is one using materials from outside the area of the farmers’ market integrated with other local products or when assembled by a local artisan.

 These standards were developed to ensure consumers shopping at our markets are purchasing the best local products available.

 How are the vendors inspected?

-The inspection includes completion of a standardized form, including photos of the fruit and vegetables or animals.
-Paperwork will be verified to ensure the food producer, farmer or rancher has submitted copies of insurance, certifications and any other required paperwork required of the state, city and market.
+The inspection includes completion of a standardized form, as well as photos of the produce or animals.
+Paperwork will be verified to ensure the food producer, farmer or rancher has submitted copies of insurance, certifications, and any other required paperwork required of the state, city and market.

 Who completes the inspections?

 The farm/ranch inspection is made by our leadership team.
 The inspection verifies that the products available at the market are grown at the farm or ranch, and ensures that the growing methods utilized meet our sustainability guidelines.
 If any of TFM’s questions remain unanswered, a follow-up visit will be scheduled with market manager and a verified farmer/rancher.
 A failure to comply fully will result in expulsion from the market/s.